 Verify your understanding of the issue.

-Record the issue to keep from letting it drop because this could spell doom to your project.
+Record the issue to keep from forgetting it, which could spell doom to your project.

 Project Server 2010 has predefined forms to identify and track risks and issues.
-Risk can be identified at a project level or linked further to a task, issue, document or the risk itself.
-The project team can place risks and issue forms on the Project Site.
-Team Members can assign issues, categorize them, and prioritize them.
-Risks and issues can be linked to specific tasks, documents and other risks and issues which then display as icons in the project view.
+Risk can be identified at a project level or linked further to a task, issue, document, or the risk itself.
+The project team can place risks and issue forms on the Project site.
+Team members can assign issues, categorize them, and prioritize them.
+Risks and issues can be linked to specific tasks, documents, and other risks and issues, which then display as icons in the project view.
 The captured risk and issue data will be stored in the knowledge base and can be used to proactively mitigate similar risks and issues in the future.
+Figure 8.6 shows the issues and risks that can be both active and future, allowing the project team to work to address these or work to mitigate them.

-Figure 8.6: SharePoint Server 2010 Risks and Issues (Source: Advisicon) [08-06-01-sharePointServer2010RisksAndIssues-part1.tif] [08-06-02-sharePointServer2010RisksAndIssues-part2.tif]
+Figure 8.6 SharePoint Server 2010 Risks and Issues [08-06-01-sharePointServer2010RisksAndIssues-part1.tif] [08-06-02-sharePointServer2010RisksAndIssues-part2.tif]

+Source: Advisicon

 Managing Deliverables

-It is imperative to manage risks and issues because they are likely to affect the status of the deliverables, which if delayed or altered significantly can affect the success of the project.
+It is imperative to manage risks and issues because they are likely to affect the status of the deliverables, which, if delayed or altered, can significantly affect the success of the project.
 A deliverable is a tangible and measurable result, outcome, or product that must be produced to complete a project or part of a project.
-If you are the PM of a large project, and have several milestones or deliverables to report about, Project Server lets you identify these items in the project plan to have better control of them and allow you to easily report whether they are being completed on time or not.
+Managers of large projects often have several milestones or deliverables to report about.
+Project Server lets you identify these items in the project plan so you have better control of them and can easily report whether they are being completed on time or not.

 Typically, the project team and project stakeholders agree on the project deliverables before the project begins.
-Clarifying the deliverables before the project work begins can help ensure that the outcome of a project meets all the stakeholders’ expectations and that the goals of the project align with the larger business goals.
+Clarifying the deliverables before the project work begins can help ensure that the project outcome meets all the stakeholders’ expectations and that project goals align with the larger business goals.
 You can identify deliverables to show an end product of a particular task or of the entire project.
+Figure 8.7 shows a deliverable that can be added and managed within Project Server 2010 or outside in SharePoint.

-Figure 8.7: Deliverables Can be Added Directly in the Project Site or Through Project Professional 2010 (Source: Advisicon) [08-07-deliverablesCanBeAddedDirectlyInTheProjectSiteOrThroughProjectProfessional2010.tif]
+Figure 8.7 Deliverables Can be Added Directly in the Project Site or Through Project Professional 2010 [08-07-deliverablesCanBeAddedDirectlyInTheProjectSiteOrThroughProjectProfessional2010.tif]

+Source: Advisicon

 As a project evolves, various types of deliverables are produced to support project continuation, measure progress, and to validate plans and assumptions.

-Deliverables can be managed using a Project Site created for each project.
-They can be created directly on the Project Site or through Project Professional.
+Deliverables can be managed using a Project site created for each project.
+They can be created directly on the Project site or through Project Professional.
 A deliverable can be independent or associated with a task or phase in project.

 Other essential components to deliverables are requirements and quality.
 Requirements are the characteristics that the deliverable must possess to satisfy an identified need.
-It can be said that success of a project depends on how well the requirements were satisfied.
-Satisfying the requirements will in turn lead to delivering the level of quality desired for the deliverable.
+Success of a project depends on how well the requirements were satisfied.
+Satisfying the requirements leads to delivering the level of quality desired for the deliverable.

-As the management process for deliverables is carried out, Project provides a continuous checking system and views to ensure that requirements are being met and quality standards are being met.
-If deliverables are not managed efficiently (or, worst case, not at all until the end) there are missed opportunities to correlate risks, issues, requirements and quality, and to initiate preventative or corrective actions.
+As the management process for deliverables is carried out, Project provides a continuous checking system and views to ensure that requirements and quality standards are being met.
+If deliverables are not managed efficiently (or, in the worst case, not at all until the end), there are missed opportunities to correlate risks, issues, requirements, and quality and to initiate preventive or corrective actions.